OPMDG/opm-doc/probes/check_pgactivity.rst

  Check the cache hit ratio on the cluster.

- Perfdata contains the hit ratio per database.
-Template databases and databases that does not allow connections wont be checked, nor the databases which has never been accessed.
+ Perfdata contains the cache hit ratio per database.
+Template databases and databases that do not allow connections will not be checked, nor will databases which have never been used.

- Critical and Warning thresholds are optionnal.
+ Critical and Warning thresholds are optional.
 They only accept a percentage.